 Why capture shared credit?

-To the extent possible, researchers should determine shared credit while developing their proposals.
-Define the project’s scope and establish clear roles, then allocate shared credit among investigators.
+To the best extent possible, investigators should determine shared credit while developing their proposals.
+Personnel should define the proposal’s scope and establish clear roles, then allocate shared credit among investigators.
 In most circumstances, any named personnel on a project should receive a portion of shared credit.

 Shared credit is typically allocated to the principal investigator and others who would advance the project’s creative/scientific/scholarly goals through intellectual contributions, including: